Enter This Free Giveaway! Wattmobile Electric Scooter Trial

 Car companies and investors are spending billions in their attempts to place first in the electric vehicle battle – Elon Musk’s race is on.
 Maybe that was on his mind when entrepreneur David Lainé exited from Marseille’s St. Charles station one morning back in the summer of 2011 and noticed an electric scooter rental kiosk.
 The company, a start-up, called Wattmobile based their business model around catering to commuters who need a convenient way to get around in the port city’s traffic.

 Lainé has spent over 15 years in business development and Wattmobile is no exception, under his direction the company has expanded to include two vehicle types and 12 depots around France (Bordeaux to re-open late 2017).
 Conveniently located at TGV and train stations in major centres, a traveller can disembark from their train, pick-up a Wattmobile, get to their appointment and finally deposit the rental back at the pick-up point before boarding their train home.
-The full list of rental locations is here.

 Clearly, Lainé has proven the company’s broad appeal as Wattmobile was acquired by global parking giant Indigo in March 2016.
 Indigo operates in 500 locations and 17 countries with the grand vision of turning its car parks into mobility hubs.
 Leveraging the existing relationship with SNCF and the clear link between parking and train service, Indigo increased the number of Wattmobile rental stations in 2016.